 Skip to content

-The Quick Start guide shows how to get up and running with TensorZero in 5 minutes.
+This Quick Start guide shows how we’d upgrade an OpenAI wrapper to a minimal TensorZero deployment with built-in observability — in just 5 minutes.

 Imagine we’re building an LLM application that writes haikus.

-Today, our integration with OpenAI looks like this:
+Today, our integration with OpenAI might look like this:

 run_with_openai.py